forwardemail/forwardemail.net/app/views/faq/index.md

     Option E:
   </strong>
   <span>
-    You can also specify a domain name in your TXT record to have global alias forwarding (e.g. "user@example.com" will get forwarded to "user@example.net"):
+    You can also specify a domain name in your <strong class="notranslate">TXT</strong> record to have global alias forwarding (e.g. "user@example.com" will get forwarded to "user@example.net"):
   </span>
 </div>